 Work under supervision to gain confidence

-Clinical rotations typically happen in hospitals or imaging centers and are scheduled during your second year of schooling (for associate programs).
+Clinical rotations are often done within a hospital setting or imaging center and are planned during your second year of school (associate programs).

 Tip for Success: